Wildlife and Animals in Iceland: The Complete Guide

 After a few minutes in their company, however, it becomes apparent that Icelandic horses are more friendly, curious, and intelligent than other horses.
 These character traits have made them a central part of Icelandic identity.

 The reason for their unique charm is due to their descendants.
-Only one horse could fit within a longboat when Iceland was first settled.
+Very few horses could fit within a longboat when Iceland was first settled, and the best horses would have been chosen to bring on the journey.

 Since many of the early settlers were wealthy chieftains, they would only take the very best of their stock with them.
 That meant that, as the settlement period ended, Iceland had a healthy population of the sturdiest, strongest, and most intelligent horses from Norway.

-Icelandic horses are not particularly concerned by Iceland's winter weather.
-Initially, the horses were almost solely used for transportation and sometimes battles between clans.
+Icelandic horses are not particularly concerned by the winter weather in Iceland.
+Initially, the horses were almost solely used for transportation and sometimes for battles between clans.
 Over the centuries, however, they were used more and more for farm work and became central to the nation's survival.

 Those in possession of a horse were able to travel from the country to the towns and trading posts, allowing them to develop more wealth and opportunity.
 Those without one were left isolated and more impoverished as a result.